daphne-simons/soojin-learning-plan/README.md

       - Basics of NoSQL (e.g., MongoDB).
 3. APIs:
       - RESTful API design.
-      - How to connect frontend and backend.
+      - How to connect frontend (React) and backend.

 ### 🛠️ Project Milestone: